Georift/install-jellyfin-tizen/README.md

 Total time: 00:00:12.205
 ```

-At this point you can find jellyfin on your TV by navigating to Apps -> Downloaded (scroll down), there you'll find Jellyfin.
+At this point you can find Jellyfin on your TV by navigating to Apps -> Downloaded (scroll down), there you'll find Jellyfin.

 ## Supported Platforms